igorw/weblog/posts/2012-12-14-sexpr-special-forms.md

 body using a separate environment.
 The result of the last body form's evaluation is returned from the function.

-After adding the new `lambda` special form to the enironment it should be able to do all those things.
+After adding the new `lambda` special operator to the enironment it should be able to do all those things.
 Accoding to lambda calculus we can stop now, as anything can be represented using lambdas alone.
 But we will continue nevertheless.

 ## If

-Finally, the `if` special form takes three arguments: a predicate, a true-form and an else-form.
+Finally, the `if` special operator takes three arguments: a predicate, a true- form and an else-form.
 The predicate is evaluated.
 If the result of that evaluation is truthy, then the true-form is evaluated.
 If it is falsy, the else-form is evaluated.
 The result of the evaluated form is returned.

 This is what an example usage looks like: